HLasse/TextDescriptives/docs/readability.rst

 Readability
 --------------------

-The *readability* component adds the following readabiltiy metrics under the ._.readability attribute to :code:`Doc` objects.
+The *readability* component adds the following readabiltiy metrics under the :code:`._.readability` attribute to :code:`Doc` objects.

 * Gunning-Fog
 * SMOG